The Back on Track Study: Using Online Courses for Credit Recovery

 AIR and the University of Chicago Consortium on School Research are conducting a study to examine the use of online courses to provide students who fail Algebra I in the ninth grade with the opportunity to recover credit for the course.
 The study is a randomized controlled trial that followed ninth grade students from the summer after failing Algebra I through potential graduation four years later.
 The study is funded by the U. S. Department of Education’s Institute of Education Sciences.

-The project is producing a series of research briefs that discuss the findings regarding the relative impact of online versus face-to-face Algebra I credit recovery on students’ academic outcomes and the effects over time of expanding credit recovery options for at-risk students, as well as aspects of how the two types of credit recovery courses were implemented.
+The project produced a series of research briefs that discuss the findings regarding the relative impact of online versus face-to-face Algebra I credit recovery on students’ academic outcomes and the effects over time of expanding credit recovery options for at-risk students, as well as aspects of how the two types of credit recovery courses were implemented.

-The first brief, Comparing the Effects of Online and Face-to-Face Credit Recovery in Algebra I, compares educational outcomes through the second year of high school for students who took an online credit recovery course and those who took a face-to-face credit recovery course.
+This first brief in the series compares educational outcomes through the second year of high school for students who took an online credit recovery course and those who took a face-to-face credit recovery course.